igvteam/juicebox.js/docs/embedding.md

 ### Summary

-1. Create an empty div element into which juicebox will embed itself.
-In the examples below the div has the id "juicebox-container"
+1. Create an empty div element into which Juicebox will embed itself.
+In the examples below the div has the id `juicebox-container`.

-2. Execute javascript after the document has loaded to create a juicebox "browser" object and embed itself into the container created in step 1.
-This is usually executed from a document "DOMContentLoaded" event lister or, if using jQuery,  a $.ready() function.
+2. Execute JavaScript after the document has loaded to create a juicebox browser object and embed itself into the container created in step 1.
+This is usually executed from a document `DOMContentLoaded` event listener or, if using jQuery,  a `$.ready()` function.

-3. Use the browser object API to load .maps and tracks
+3. Use the browser object API to load maps and tracks.

 ### Dependencies

 Juicebox dependencies are listed below.
-The exact urls to igv and juicebox will vary depending on the version you are using.
+The exact URLs to IGV and Juicebox will vary depending on the version you are using.

 ```html